The Importance of Being Earnest

 - After being refused by Lady Bracknell, Jack plans to kill off Ernest.

-- Jack gives Gwendolen his country address, while Algernon cleverly takes notes.
+- Jack gives Gwendolen his country address, which Algernon cleverly jots down.

 - After killing off Ernest, Jack returns to the Manor House, dressed in mourning.
 He explains that his brother, Ernest, died of a "severe chill."